DongshuoZhang1995/DongshuoZhang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Graduate Research Assistant with Photogrammetry Computer Vision Lab ([PCVlab](https://u.osu.edu/pcvlab/)).
+I am a Graduate Research Assistant with [Photogrammetry Computer Vision Lab](https://u.osu.edu/pcvlab/) under guidance of [Prof. Alper Yilmaz](https://ceg.osu.edu/people/yilmaz.15).
 I passed PhD Candidate exam in August, 2022.
 Currently, I'm pursuing my Ph.D. in Electrical Computer Engineering Department from The Ohio State University.
 I have worked on several research projects with [Ford Motor Company](https://www.ford.com/) and [UbiHere Inc.](https://ubihere.com/), which have allowed me to put what I have learned in the classroom into use in a practical sense.
 I also have a patent titled ‘Systems and Methods for Hypersonic Aerial Platform Geopositioning’, which is in review now.

 Before my PhD, I completed my M.S. program in Electrical Computer Engineering, The Ohio State University.
 Even before that, I had amazing years at the [University of Electronic Science and Technology of China](https://en.uestc.edu.cn/), where I worked on electric information analysis and digital signal processing.
-I have been fortunate to do research under guidance of Prof. [Alper Yilmaz](https://ceg.osu.edu/people/yilmaz.15).

 **Research Interest**
   * Computer Vision, Autonomous Driving, Generative AI